Indian singer Lata Mangeshkar, "the Nightingale," dies at 92 | Entertainment

 Indian singer Lata Mangeshkar, "the Nightingale," dies at 92

-The coming generations will remember her as a stalwart of Indian culture, whose melodious voice had an unparalleled ability to mesmerise people."
+The eastern state of West Bengal declared a half-day holiday on Monday and urged the administration to play Mangeshkar's songs at important crossings all over the state for 15 days.
 'VOICE A GIFT FROM GOD' Born in 1929 in pre-independence India, Mangeshkar began singing in her teens, and in a career spanning 73 years sang more than an estimated 15,000 songs in 36 languages.
 She enthralled music-mad Indians with her lilting voice and sheer range, singing everything from patriotic songs to romantic numbers, both in films and albums.

 - Country: